yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01a-Advanced_CPP.md

 However, if the method change the member variables, says `age++`.
 This couldn't compile:
 ```
+    ...
     void printDogName() const {
         std::cout << name << "const" << std::endl;
         age++;
     }
+    ...
 ```
-And another thing that you should remember is even if this method doesn't change any of the member variables but it call another member method, let's `.getName()`, **which is not a `const` method**, **this still doesn't compile** even though the `.getName()` method doesn't change the member variables at all:
+And another thing that you should remember is even if this method doesn't change any of the member variables but it call another member method, let's say `.getName()`, **which is not a `const` method**, and **this still doesn't compile** even though the `.getName()` method doesn't change the member variables at all:
 ```
     ...
     const string& getName() {                               // non-`const` method